bspear8/TCCart/Project2/Design-Team/Docs/TestPlan.md

 ### 1.1 Overall Strategy

-*This section should provide details about your unit-, integration-, system-, and regression-testing strategies.
-In particular, it should discuss which activities you will perform as part of your testing process, and who will perform such activities.*

 As this will be an Android App built on Android Studio, the preferred test library will be JUnit.
 A test suite comprising unit, integration, and system level tests will be developed alonside the application.

 For all tests developed, the developer should ensure the test case is failed when expected to fail and passes when expected to pass.
 Both cases are required to ensure a test is not written in such a way that it will always report a false positive.
 For each test, there should be at least one case that tests each expected output and each expected edge case.